 Jackson is the son of Steve and Jill Wendling and has one sister, Meredith.
 Jackson was born on June 1, 1997.
-He is majoring in finance at Nebraska and was named a GCAA Scholar-All-American in 2018.
+He majored in finance and earned his bachelor's degree from Nebraska in May of 2019.
+He was named a GCAA Scholar-All-American in 2018.
 He was a Big Ten Distinguished Scholar in 2017.
-He was also an academic All-Big Ten selection in 2017 and 2018.
-Jackson is a six-time member of the Nebraska Scholar-Athlete Honor Roll.
-He was named to the Tom Osborne Citizenship Team in 2017.
+He was also an academic All-Big Ten selection in 2017, 2018 and 2019.
+Jackson was a eight-time member of the Nebraska Scholar-Athlete Honor Roll.
+He was named to the Tom Osborne Citizenship Team in 2017 and 2019.

 Low Round - 67 (Quail Valley Collegiate Invitational, 10/24/17)

 Low 54-Hole Score - 215 (Quail Valley Collegiate Invitational, 10/24/17)